-Fall is here and so are the many challenges that can lower your immunity such as the flu, colds, and stress.
-Stress has an immediate and long-term effect on your immune system and can compromise your health by reducing your immunity.
+Fall is here, and so are the many challenges that can lower your immunity, such as the COVID, flu, colds, and stress.
+Stress, anxiety, and depression have an immediate and long-term effect on your immune system and can compromise your health by reducing your immunity.

-This simple, easy to remember acronym, S.E.L.F.
-Care, will give your immune system a boost.
+S.E.L.F.
+Care This simple, easy to remember acronym will give your immune system a boost.

 S is for Serenity.

 Meditation gives you an immune boost.
 Practice a short mediation or guided imagery at least once a day.
 Do to an online meditation or guided imagery class.
 Gaia and other sites have great instructors.
 Download great apps, such as the Mindful Living Network app or CALM.
 Listening to music gives you an immune boost, and if you sing, you get a 250% boost in your immune system.

 Any form of exercise produces endorphins.
 All exercise gives you an immediate immune boost.
 Walk for 10 minutes, do yoga, Tai Chi, or chi gong.
 Lift some light weights for a few minutes or take the stairs up to your office.
 All of these movements give you an immune boost.

 Being with people you love gives you an immune boost.
 When you are in the presence of people, you produce serotonin, endorphins, and oxytocin, relaxing healing hormones.
 This is challenging during the pandemic.
 Connecting with Zoom, Facetime, Microsoft Teams, or Skype gives you the virtual physical presence of another person.
 This is important to boost your immune system.
 If you don’t like people get a cat or a dog.